Opening hours

-Daily 10 am–8 pm
+daily 10 am–8 pm

-(also on bank holidays)
+(also on sundays and public holidays)

 EXCEPTIONS

-Each 3rd wednesday of the month
+Each 3rd Wednesday of the month,

 Kunsthalle der Hypo-Kulturstiftung